Illustrator: Elaine Duillo

 Reviewed by: Blue Falcon

-Texas Wildcat begins in Texas with the heroine of the book, Cordelia “Cat” Jordan, 19, who lives on a ranch, the Circle J, with her mother, Olivia, and her brother, Matt.
+Texas Wildcat begins in Texas with Cordelia “Cat” Jordan 19, who lives on a ranch, the Circle J, with her mother, Olivia, and her brother, Matt.
 Matt is physically challenged due to a past incident.

 As the book begins, Cat is trying to forestall the Circle J from being foreclosed on.
-The owners of the banknote on the Circle J are the Blackstone family, a family which has a history with the Jordans, not all of which is positive.
+The owners of the banknote on the Circle J are the Blackstone family, a family with a history with the Jordans, not all of which is positive.

 Cat decides to meet the representative who has come to Texas to conduct the foreclosure.
 She is shocked to find out that the person is Logan Blackstone.
 Olivia and Matt already know and detest him.
 She also discovers that her father Hadley’s death may not have been accidental.